JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 <toc-settings depth="3"/>

+To properly configure the project to use multiplatform resources:

+1. Add the library dependency.
+2. Create the necessary directories for each kind of resource.
+3. Create additional directories for qualified resources (for example, different images for the dark UI theme or localized strings).

+## Dependency and directories setup

 To access resources in your multiplatform projects, add the library dependency and organize files within your project directory:

 1. In the `build.gradle.kts` file in the `composeApp` directory, add a dependency to the `commonMain` source set: